Guiguerreiro39/fillout-navigation-component/README.md

 - Double click to rename a page;
 - Highlight active page and other pages are selectable.
 Also depending on the page the page content changes;
 - Context menu where it is possible to `duplicate`, `delete` and `rename`.
 The rest of the options will only trigger a toast;
+- Ending item is locked (cannot be dragged) and only has the option to rename it.
+This was done to be align with the current behavior in the app;

 ## Used packages